 Your are now able to connect to your Grid'5000 site without being bothered with options such as to specify your Grid'5000 login each time:

-- Second, setup the glob alias for the access to any hosts inside Grid'5000
+- Second, setup the glob alias for the access to any machine inside Grid'5000

 # Direct connection to hosts within Grid'5000 which are not reachable directly Host *.g5k User